Optimizing Self-Compassion: A Guide to Kind Self-Talk

 Please know that self-compassion does NOT mean that you have to deal with your suffering alone.
 In fact, when you’re attuning to your body, you might notice that it’s asking you to reach out for support.
 Listen to that inner wisdom!
 Your community members and colleagues want to support you in the same way you want to support them when they’re struggling.
 Please don’t hesitate to ask for help if you’re really having a tough time.

 Self-compassion isn’t easy to do, especially if you’ve spent your life being hard on yourself for every little mistake.
 I can tell you from personal experience, though, that self-compassion is a game-changer.
-Once I began treating myself the way I treat my friends and family, my life became much more joyful and meaningful.
+Once I began approaching myself the way I approach my friends and family, my life became much more joyful and meaningful.
 I’m not as afraid to make mistakes, because I realize I’m human.
-I recognize when I’m stressed or having a hard time, and I take time to heal my pain and sadness instead of pushing through and pretending I’m fine.
+I recognize when I’m stressed or having a hard time, and I take time to address my pain and sadness instead of pushing through and pretending I’m fine.

 I BASICALLY GIVE MYSELF A FREAKING BREAK.